PRODUCT SEARCH | CURRENCY | INDEX >

 LICENSE TERMS

-• Modify, crop, or combine the image with other elements for creative projects.
+• Modify, crop, or combine the image with other elements for creative use.

-• Resell, redistribute, or share the image file as-is or in any form that allows third parties to download it.
+• Resell, redistribute, sublicense, or share the image file in any form that allows third-party access.

-• Use the image in products for resale (e.g., prints, posters, merchandise) without a separate extended license.
+• Use the image in products for resale (prints, posters, merchandise, NFTs, templates, stock collections) without a separate extended license.

-• Claim the image as your own work or remove copyright attribution.
+• Claim authorship of the image or remove copyright attribution.

 Copyright: © Ikonographia / Roberto Bigano.
 All rights reserved.